-The double-stack pit stop involves a team pitting both of its drivers at the same time, with one car going through a regular pit stop first, and the second car being pitted immediately afterwards.
+The double-stack pit stop involves a team pitting both of their drivers at the same time, with one car going through a regular pit stop first, and the second car being pitted immediately afterwards.
 It is used very rarely, and it involves a lot of precision in order to get everything right.

-Why Are Pit Stops Needed?
+Why Are Pit Stops Needed In F1?

 A Standard Pit Stop

 Basic pit stops involve a change of four tires, and they usually occur at least once in each race.
 It is theoretically possible to last a full race on a set of intermediate or wet (very durable) tires, but this is not a desirable strategy due to a lack of pace and excessive tire wear.
-Thus, teams will often weigh up a one-stop and two-stop strategy depending on the track, with some occasions requiring three.
+So, teams will often weigh up a one-stop and two-stop strategy depending on the track, with some occasions requiring three.